grafana/writers-toolkit/docs/sources/style-guide/ux-writing/index.md

 Use tooltips to identify UI objects, such as icons.
 Users hover over a UI object to view a box with a description.

-- Use tooltips for ancillary information since users only see the information if they hover over the object.
+- Use tooltips for ancillary information since users only refer to the information if they hover over the object.
 - Keep tooltips brief, generally fewer than 120 characters.
 - Consider using tooltips for additional in-app documentation as in this example:
     ![Warning alert](tooltip.png)